 Marrying James Bond

 Like Honor Blackman before her — who had gotten scooped up from The Avengers to play Pussy Galore in Goldfinger — Diana essentially went from the show to the sixth James Bond movie, On Her Majesty’s Secret Service (1969) The first without Sean Connery, it featured Australian model George Lazenby as 007, and was a very different entry in the series — Bond falls in love with Diana’s Tracy di Vicenzo, they marry as she’s murdered by Bond’s enemy, Ernst Stavro Blofeld.
 Very heavy stuff for one of those films and Diana remains one of 007’s favorite leading ladies.
 More recently, Diana appeared in 18 episodes of Game of Thrones as Olenna Tyrell.
 She was married twice, to Menachem Gueffen from 1973 to 1976 and Archie Stirling from 1982 to 1990.
 She’s the mother of Rachael Stirling.
+Diana died of cancer on September 10, 2020 at age 82.

 40. Gail Fisher (1935-2000)